 A mid-life crisis can be simply summed up in one sentence – “I don’t know you anymore!“.
 It’s funny how love birds who’ve been together for the past decade or two will one day wake up and see a stranger by their bedside.
 Some psychologists the likes of Carl Jung – the one who first ‘discovered’ the ordeal terms it as “a normal process in the maturity journey.”
-But the problem is deeply rooted than what it appears at the surface.
+But the problem is deeply rooted than what it appears on the surface.

 Couples and parents coming for advice usually seek a cure before realizing the root of the illness.
 There is no way under the sun you will one day wake up and hate someone you have loved for all that time.
-This becomes tricky to realize especially when parenting comes in the picture.
+This becomes tricky to realize, especially when parenting comes in the picture.
 Since the parents’ attention is shifted to family, work and self, it becomes a slippery slope and thus they usually don’t see the gap forming; until it’s too late to mend what is broken.

 See, working and parenting go hand-in-hand in our current generation.
 The Center for American Progress surveyed close to half of the working populace to be women.
 Gone are the days when women would comfortably seat at home raising kids and ‘taking care of the house’.